 But what about the parts of the IT & security processes that we do understand?
 If you read this blog regularly, you know Olivia and I believe you don’t need to be the expert in a subject to perform a quality audit.
 Is Information Technology and Security any different?
 Is there a way for us as Internal Auditors to address some of the risks associated with Information Technology and Security between our external audits of this area?
 Would this even be beneficial to our organizations?
 These are all the questions we asked ourselves when a subscriber reached out to us asking for such a program.

 At first, we didn’t think we could add much value to this process, but we did what any good auditor should do… research!
-We reached out to experts in our network to find out how Internal Auditors with limited knowledge of the area could bring a fresh perspective and add value to this process.
-We partnered with our friends at Elliott Davis PLLC to create an audit program that any Internal Auditor could complete in between external Information Technology and Security audits.
-The final result is a 27-step audit program that allows ANY Internal Auditor to complete this project with ease.
+We reached out to experts in our network to find out how Internal Auditors with limited technical knowledge could bring a fresh perspective and add value to this process.
+The final result is a 27-step audit program that allows any Internal Auditor to complete this project with ease!

-We worked directly with Fellen Yang, a Senior Manager of Risk Advisory and Cybersecurity at Elliott Davis to create this program, and couldn’t be more pleased with how it came out.
-(Note: The Audit Library does not have an affiliate relationship with Elliott Davis.)
+We worked directly with Fellen Yang, a Senior Manager of Risk Advisory and Cybersecurity to create this program, and couldn’t be more pleased with how it came out.
 I recently chatted with Fellen to provide you with some more information on her expertise and to see how she thinks this collaboration could add value to your audit shop!

 John Kaneklides: Tell me a bit about yourself and your background.

 Fellen Yang: I live in Charlotte, North Carolina and started working in IT Audit by supporting financial statement audits at PriceWaterhouseCoopers.
 Before that I worked at a technology company designing motherboards.
 I have a grad degree in Decision and Information Systems Sciences.
 After my work at PWC I went to work at Wells Fargo, focusing on project management for international projects (risk assessments, compliance, etc.).
-Then, I worked with RSM, which gave me much more exposure to working with Internal Auditors, FFIEC, FDIC, OCC, NCUA, etc. Now I am happy to be working at Elliott Davis focusing on Internal and External Audits.
+Then, I worked with RSM, which gave me much more exposure to working with Internal Auditors, FFIEC, FDIC, OCC, NCUA, etc. I continued my career at Elliott Davis focusing on Internal and External Audits.
 About half of my time is spent conducting IT and security audits, and consulting projects such as data governance.

 JK: That is quite an extensive resume and it seems you had just the experience we needed to work on this project together.
-Speaking of this new audit program, how do you think this collaboration between Elliott Davis and The Audit Library can help both of our clients.
+Speaking of this new audit program, how do you think this collaboration can help our mutual clients.

 JK: It sounds like this program can really benefit an organization.
 If you were coming into your annual Information Technology and Security audit at an organization and you saw that the auditor had completed this project, would that alter your audit program?